Heartsparks Music Therapy

 Anna Plaskett, BMus, MTA is the owner of Heartsparks Music Therapy.
 Anna holds a bachelors degree in music performance from Michigan State University (2001), a Certificate of Music Therapy from Acadia University (2004), and is an accredited member of the Canadian Association for Music Therapy.
 She has served as the Vice President and Continuing Education Chair for the Atlantic Association for Music Therapy.

 Anna specializes in working with youth at risk and individuals with special needs (including those with cerebral palsy, autism and developmental delay).
 She currently provides services at Wee Care Developmental Centre, HomeBridge Youth Society, and Regional Residential Services Society.
 She also has worked with elderly populations, including individuals with dementia and those recovering from stroke.
 In her practice, Anna places a special focus on developing each individual’s unique potential through creative self-expression, integrating music, art and movement.
-Anna also sings and plays french horn with 'Ruth Minnikin and her Bandwagon' and has been a guest artist on numerous recordings made in Halifax.
+Anna released her debut children's album 'To the Moon and Back' in June 2017.

 Stephanie Josselyn, BMT, MTA holds a Bachelor of Music Therapy (2009) from Acadia University.
 Stephanie specializes in working with children, teens and adults with autism, cerebral palsy, and developmental delay, as well as individuals with dementia.
 She completed her music therapy internship at Wee Care Developmental Centre and the Dartmouth Adult Service Centre.
 Stephanie currently provides services at the Dartmouth Adult Services Centre, Regional Residential Services Society, and with many private clients in the community.
 Stephanie is also an active flutist, and is currently a member of the Halifax Music Coop.